 Talent applying the gel at the middle of patient’s neck.

-For the vagal nerve, perform a transverse scan at the middle of the neck [1] and find the carotid artery [2]
+For the vagal nerve, perform a transverse scan at the middle of the neck [1] and find the carotid artery and jugular vein [2].
+The vagal nerve can be found directly next to the carotid artery and jugular vein.

-, then measure the CSA of the vagal nerve at the carotid sheath at the level of the carotid bifurcation [3].

 Talent placing the transducer probe at the middle of the patient’s neck, scan screen visible in frame.

-SCREEN: To be uploaded by Authors: Transverse scan being performed to identify carotid artery.
-Authors: Please point to or emphasize the carotid artery
+SCREEN: To be uploaded by Authors: Transverse scan being performed to identify carotid artery and jugular vein and vagal nerve.
+Authors: Please point to or emphasize the carotid artery and jugular vein

+Then measure the CSA of the vagal nerve at the carotid sheath at the level of the carotid bifurcation [3].

 SCREEN: To be uploaded by Authors: CSA of the vagal nerve being measured.

-Next, to examine the cervical nerve roots, C5 (see-five), C6 (see-six), and C7 (see-seven) move the probe dorsal and slide it up and down [1], then measure either the CSA or the diameter of the cervical nerve roots at the most proximal location where the nerve root exits over the transverse process [2].
+Next, to examine the cervical nerve roots, C5 (see-five), C6 (see-six), and C7 (see-seven) move the probe dorsal and slide it slightly up and down [1].
+The cervical nerve roots appear between the anterior and posterior tubercle of the transverse process.
+C7 can be recognized by the absence of the anterior tubercle from its transverse process, while both anterior and posterior tubercles are found with C5 and C6.

-Talent moving the probe on the neck and spinal cord, scan screen visible in frame.
+Talent moving the probe on the neck to the nerve roots, scan screen visible in frame.

+SCREEN: To be uploaded by Authors: Transverse scan being performed to identify C5, C6 and C7.

+Measure the CSA of the nerve roots in the intrascalene space proximal to formation the trunci in cross sectional view.

-SCREEN: To be uploaded by Authors: CSA or diameter of the cervical nerve roots being measured at the most proximal location.
+SCREEN: To be uploaded by Authors: CSA of the cervical nerve roots being measured at the Intrascalene space.
+TEXT: Between anterior and medial scalene muscle

-To examine the brachial plexus, follow the anatomical course of the cervical nerve roots distally and find the trunks and cords [1].
-Measure the CSA of the plexus at the intrascalene space [2-TXT] and supraclavicular space [3-TXT].
-Authors: Please confirm that this is correct.
-This is written as ‘find them perform trunks and cords’ in the manuscript.
+To examine the brachial plexus, follow the anatomical course of the cervical nerve roots distally and find the trunks and cords of the plexus [1].
+Measure the CSA of the plexus at the supraclavicular space [3-TXT].

 SCREEN: To be uploaded by Authors: Trunk and cord of brachial plexus are identified.
 Authors: Please point to or emphasize on brachial plexus

-SCREEN: To be uploaded by Authors: CSA of the plexus being measured at the Intrascalene space.
-TEXT: Between anterior and medial scalene muscle

 SCREEN: To be uploaded by Authors: CSA of the plexus being measured at the Supraclavicular space.
-TEXT: Next to A. subclavia
+TEXT: Next to A. subclavia and clavicle

+Alternatively, for evaluation of the nerve roots, measurement of the diameter of the cervical nerve roots at the most proximal location where the nerve root exits over the transverse process in longitudinal view is possible.

+Talent moving the probe on the neck from a cross sectional view to a longitudinal view of the nerve roots, scan screen visible in frame.

+SCREEN: To be uploaded by Authors: Transverse to longitudinal scan being performed to display nerve root longitudinally.

+SCREEN: To be uploaded by Authors: Diameter of the cervical nerve roots being measured.
+TEXT: C6.

 To continue examining the leg nerves, let the patient lie down on one side with the legs slightly bent [1].
-Then, place some ultrasound gel over the transducer probe, the popliteal fossa, fibula, malleolus, and the lower leg [2].
+Then, place some ultrasound gel over the transducer probe, the popliteal fossa, fibula and the lower leg [2].

 Shot of patient lying down to one side with legs slightly bent.